Ayla Dmyterko

 • Master of Fine Art, Glasgow School of Art, UK

-• Bachelor of Fine Art (Painting), Concordia University, Montréal, CA
+• Bachelor of Fine Art (Painting & Printmaking), Concordia University, Montréal, CA

 • Bachelor of Education (Visual Art & Dance), University of Regina, CA